CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/color_coding.rst

 """"""""""

 Operate on
-  Selects the kind of data elements to be colored by the modifier.
+  Selects the kind of data elements to be colored by the modifier (see table above).
 Note that the modifier lets you select only from those data elements that are currently present in the dataset the modifier receives as input from the data pipeline.

 Property